MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 However, using this configuration, there are some limits when your retention policy includes or excludes over 1,000 specific locations:

+- Maximum numbers for the retention policy:
-- Maximum of 1,000 mailboxes
+    - 1,000 mailboxes
+    - 1,000 Office 365 groups
+    - 1,000 users for Teams private chats
-- Maximum of 100 sites
+    - 100 sites (OneDrive or SharePoint)

-- Maximum of 10,000 retention policies
+- A tenant can contain no more than 10,000 retention policies.

-If your retention policies are likely to be subject to these limitations, choose the configuration option that applies to entire locations, or use an org-wide policy.
+If your retention policies are likely to be subject to these limitations, choose the configuration options that apply to entire locations, or use an org-wide policy.

 ## Find the PowerShell cmdlets for retention policies